The Story of Lucy

 There must have been some problems with the advertising as usually there were closer to thirty in the class.
 There was one night when I was the only student because the other girls, who were all from the one company, were away for work.
 The course was great and from it came my story “A Fine Musician” which I made into an iPad app.

 The iPad had just been released in the US and a friend brought one back from a business trip.
 The moment I saw it I knew I had found my next thing to learn.
 I spent the next six months figuring out how to make apps and released my first one in December of 2010.
-Six more have since followed.
+Six more followed over the next 6 years.

 So what do I do now?
 I read James Thurber and Terry Pratchett when the kids go to bed.
 (See I promised you light hearted reading).
-I write as much as I can and continue to make apps in the spare moments in between raising my three gloriously individual children.
+I write as much as I can and continue to learn new tech constantly so that I can nerd out making AR and VR experiences, apps and games in between raising my three gloriously individual children.
 My weekends are taken up with running to various sporting commitments and cheeky late night ice cream parlour surprises.